Many components go into a cohesive bathroom design and function.

 The wood used is most often reclaimed from a barn, factory, warehouse, or similarly old structure.

 The age of the wood gives it a unique life, boosting its rustic appearance.
-It’s a warm, welcoming material that looks great in many bathrooms.
+It’s a warm, welcoming material that looks great in both modern bathrooms as well as more traditional styles.

 Those that select reclaimed wood usually do so because it’s a sustainable, environmentally friendly option.

 Its unique appearance is another highlight.
-The weathered wood looks so much different than most sourced wood.
+The weathered wood looks so much different than most sourced wood, and it is a great material to use if you want to create some contrast – such as by pairing a modern ceramic master bath with rustic wooden vanity countertops.

 Finally, reclaimed wood is strong, stable, and sturdy.
 Unlike vanity tops made from newly sourced wood, reclaimed wood has already expanded and contracted due to humidity and settled into a stable shape.